 - Returns: A tensor of shape [num output points, filters] with the output

 Computes the output shape of the layer.

-If the layer has not been built, this method will call build on the layer.
-This assumes that the layer will later be used with inputs that match the input shape provided here.
+This method will cause the layer’s state to be built, if that has not happened before.
+This requires that the layer will later be used with inputs that match the input shape provided here.

 input_shape – Shape tuple (tuple of integers) or list of shape tuples (one per output tensor of the layer).
 Shape tuples can include None for free dimensions, instead of an integer.